comses-education/github-starter-course/README.md

 ![Fetch origin](images/fetch-origin.png)

 Fetch doesn't change the state of your actual filesystem, it just grabs all the changes that were made and updates the magic `.git` directory.
+You can verify this by going into your repository and check - is the file there?

 In order to apply those changes to our actual filesystem, we need to *pull* them.
 You should see something like this: